 - outer loop is over the number of digits, starting with the least significant digit and moving toward the most significant digit

 - within the loop, perform counting for that digit of each sub-array, across the entire input array

 - compute starting index for each sub-array, for each bin

 - process all sub-arrays in parallel

 The resulting Parallel LSD Radix Sort has been parallelized more extensively.
 The two biggest computing parts of the algorithm have been parallelized.
 The counting phase for each digit has been parallelized.
 The permutation phase has also been parallelized during processing of each digit.
 Digits are still processed serially in a loop, from the least significant digit to the most significant digit.

 Consistency of Performance

 Performance of many sorting algorithms varies substantially across input data distributions.
-For example, quicksort and Introspective Sort perform about 6X slower for an input array filled with random data, versus a pre-sorted array.
+For example, quicksort and Introspective Sort perform about 6X slower for an input array filled with random data, versus a nearly pre-sorted array.
 They also perform about 3X slower for an array filled with constant data.

 Typical LSD Radix Sort algorithm performs better for random data, slowing down by over 2X for pre-sorted data, and slowing down by 20% for constant data.
-The above implementations of this algorithm were shown to perform much more consistently across input data distributions.
+The above implementations of this algorithm were shown to perform much more consistently across several input data distributions.